Allie926/DSA2/README.md

-# Simplex_2178
+# Data Structures and Algorithms 2
-Repository for DSA2 Summer 2017
+Repository for DSA2 Fall 2018